-- (iv) a general unconditional mandate was given to our Directors to allot, issue and deal with unissued Shares (otherwise than (i) by way of rights issue; (ii) scrip dividend or similar arrangement in accordance with the Memorandum and the Articles; (iii) an issue of Shares pursuant to the exercise of options granted under the Share Option Scheme; (iv) under the Share Offer; or (v) under the Capitalisation Issue) with an aggregate nominal amount not exceeding 20% of the aggregate nominal amount of the share capital of our Company in issue immediately upon completion of the Capitalisation Issue and the Share Offer (without taking into account any Shares which may be issued upon the exercise of the Offer Size Adjustment Option and any options which may be granted under the Share Option Scheme).
-Such mandate will expire at the conclusion of the next annual general meeting of our Company is required by the Memorandum and the Articles or any applicable laws of the Cayman Islands to be held; or when revoked, varied or renewed by an ordinary resolution of our Shareholders in a general meeting, whichever occurs first; - (v) a general unconditional mandate ("Repurchase Mandate") was given to our Directors authorising them to exercise all powers of our Company to repurchase on the Stock Exchange, or on any other stock exchange on which the securities of our Company may be listed and which is recognised by the SFC and the Stock Exchange for this purpose, in accordance with all applicable laws and the requirements of the GEM Listing Rules (or of such other stock exchange), such number of Shares as will represent up to 10% of the aggregate nominal amount of the share capital of our Company in issue immediately upon completion of the Capitalisation Issue and the Share Offer (excluding Shares which may be issued pursuant to the exercise of the options which may be granted under the Share Option Scheme).
-Such mandate will expire at the conclusion of the next annual general meeting of our Company is required by the Memorandum and the Articles or any applicable laws of the Cayman Islands to be held; or when revoked, varied or renewed by an ordinary resolution of our Shareholders in a general meeting, whichever occurs first; - (vi) the general unconditional mandate as mentioned in sub-paragraph (iv) above was extended by the addition to the aggregate nominal amount of the share capital of our Company which may be allotted or agreed to be allotted by our Directors pursuant to such general mandate of an amount representing the aggregate nominal amount of the share capital of our Company repurchased by our Company pursuant to the mandate to repurchase shares referred to in sub-paragraph (v) above; - (vii) an undertaking to be given to the Stock Exchange relating to the exercise of the Repurchase Mandate; and
+- (iv) a general unconditional mandate was given to our Directors to allot, issue and deal with unissued Shares (otherwise than (i) by way of rights issue; (ii) scrip dividend or similar arrangement in accordance with the Memorandum and the Articles; (iii) an issue of Shares pursuant to the exercise of options granted under the Share Option Scheme; (iv) under the [REDACTED]; or (v) under the Capitalisation Issue) with an aggregate nominal amount not exceeding 20% of the aggregate nominal amount of the share capital of our Company in issue immediately upon completion of the Capitalisation Issue and the [REDACTED] (without taking into account any Shares which may be issued upon the exercise of the [REDACTED] and any options which may be granted under the Share Option Scheme).
+Such mandate will expire at the conclusion of the next annual general meeting of our Company; or the expiration of the period within which the next annual general meeting of our Company is required by the Memorandum and the Articles or any applicable laws of the Cayman Islands to be held; or when revoked, varied or renewed by an ordinary resolution of our Shareholders in a general meeting, whichever occurs first; - (v) a general unconditional mandate ("Repurchase Mandate") was given to our Directors authorising them to exercise all powers of our Company to repurchase on the Stock Exchange, or on any other stock exchange on which the securities of our Company may be listed and which is recognised by the SFC and the Stock Exchange for this purpose, in accordance with all applicable laws and the requirements of the GEM Listing Rules (or of such other stock exchange), such number of Shares as will represent up to 10% of the aggregate nominal amount of the share capital of our Company in issue immediately upon completion of the Capitalisation Issue and the [REDACTED] (excluding Shares which may be issued pursuant to the exercise of the options which may be granted under the Share Option Scheme).
+Such mandate will expire at the conclusion of the next annual general meeting of our Company; or the expiration of the period within which the next annual general meeting of our Company is required by the Memorandum and the Articles or any applicable laws of the Cayman Islands to be held; or when revoked, varied or renewed by an ordinary resolution of our Shareholders in a general meeting, whichever occurs first; - (vi) the general unconditional mandate as mentioned in sub-paragraph (iv) above was extended by the addition to the aggregate nominal amount of the share capital of our Company which may be allotted or agreed to be allotted by our Directors pursuant to such general mandate of an amount representing the aggregate nominal amount of the share capital of our Company repurchased by our Company pursuant to the mandate to repurchase shares referred to in sub-paragraph (v) above; - (vii) an undertaking to be given to the Stock Exchange relating to the exercise of the Repurchase Mandate; and